Parkwood (WA)

 How does the suburb of Parkwood compare to regional household patterns?

 Compared to Greater Perth, the suburb of Parkwood shows distinct household patterns.
-This higher proportion of single-person households drives demand for smaller dwellings and different community services.
+This family-oriented profile influences local demand for family homes, schools, and children's services.

 What is the average family size?

-Families in the suburb of Parkwood have an average of 1.6 children, slightly above the Greater Perth average of 1.5.
+Families in the suburb of Parkwood have an average of 1.6 children, matching the Greater Perth average of 1.6.
 This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the suburb of Parkwood?